ray-project/ray/doc/source/tune/api_docs/trainable.rst

 Training can be done with either a **Class API** (``tune.Trainable``) < or **function-based API** (``track.log``).

 You can use the **function-based API** for fast prototyping.
-On the other hand, the ``tune.Trainable`` interface supports checkpoint/restore functionality and provides more control to advanced algorithms.
+On the other hand, the ``tune.Trainable`` interface supports checkpoint/restore functionality and provides more control for advanced algorithms.

 Function-based API
 ------------------